Hazel (band): Formation, style

 The group was formed on February 14, 1992.
-Although based in the Pacific Northwest and active during the grunge movement in rock music, Hazel's music was different from most grunge in that it featured both male and female vocals as well as a more melodic sound that could be described as noise pop.
+Although based in the Pacific Northwest and active during the grunge movement in rock music, Hazel's music was different from most grunge in that it featured both male and female vocals, as well as a more melodic sound that could be described as noise pop.
 Hazel's music was not particularly intricate musically, relying on a few chords, sheer energy (many songs being played at breakneck speed), and vocal intensity.
 Rather than singing together in harmony, Krebs and Bleyle often sang completely different parts that answered or intertwined with one another.
 The majority of lyrics dealt with problems regarding relationships, including the regret and resentment following a breakup ("Everybody's Best Friend") or the anxiety felt while attempting to begin a relationship ("Day-Glo").

 The group was also notable for featuring the dancer Fred Nemo as a full member.
 Often dressed in fanciful costumes, Nemo, a tall, bearded man, cavorted crazily about the stage, climbing atop speaker cabinets and swinging heavy objects through the air.

 Albums

 Cavity Search Records was founded as a small, independent record label in Portland, Oregon in 1992.
 Later in 1992, Hazel's "J. Hell" b/w "Day-Glo"/"Joe Louis Punchout" was the first single the label released.

-The group released two full-length albums, Toreador of Love and Are You Going to Eat That on the Sub Pop label.
+The group released two full-length albums in 1993 and 1995, Toreador of Love and Are You Going to Eat That respectively on the Sub Pop label.
+The latter received critical attention with overall mixed reviews.
+The Record praised the band's "outstanding vocal harmonies," but AllMusic was less positive, claiming the album was "a long haul, despite only being 35 minutes."
 A five-song EP on Candy-Ass/Caroline, Airiana, was their last release in 1997.
-Intermittently plagued by personality conflicts, Hazel formally broke up on February 13, 1997, following their last show in their hometown of Portland, Oregon, though they generally have played a couple of shows a year since then.
+Each of the band's members became focused on their own endeavors, such as record labels and solo careers.
+While never formally breaking up, the band was fully dissolved by early 1997.
+They generally have played a couple of shows a year since then.